 Can a Horse and Cow Crossbreed?

-No, a horse and a cow cannot crossbreed with one another.
-Their genetics make it impossible for them to create a hybrid offspring.
+A horse and a cow cannot crossbreed with one another.
+Their genetics make it impossible for them to create a cow-horse hybrid offspring.

-Cows belong to the Bovidae family of animals, while horses belong to the Equidae family of animals. (source) This means that horses and cows are too far separated DNA-wise to crossbreed successfully. (source)
+Cows belong to the Bovidae family of animals, while horses belong to the Equidae family of animals.
+This means that horses and cows are too far separated DNA-wise to crossbreed successfully.

 Can a Cow and Pig Mate?